Lisa BitelProfessor of History and Religion

 Summary Statement of Research Interests

 Professor Bitel studies the social, cultural, and religious history of medieval Europe.
-She has written four books about religion and/or gender in early medieval Europe, one book about religion in contemporary California, and published articles about sex, dreams, architecture, and Christianity, among other topics.
+She has written four books about religion and/or gender in early medieval Europe, one book about religious apparitions and visions in contemporary California, and published articles about sex, dreams, architecture, and Christianity, among other topics.
 She is currently researching a book on the material history of the unseen in medieval Europe.